-- Part II contains a compendium of internationally recognised rights that support the integrity and resilience of Indigenous peoples’ and local communities’ territories and other social-ecological systems.
+- Volume I contains a compendium of internationally recognised rights that support the integrity and resilience of Indigenous peoples’, local communities’ and peasants’ territories and other social-ecological systems.

-The Living Convention also includes annexes, which (among other things): detail the instruments reviewed, included, and excluded from the Compendium; provide a list of relevant international and regional judgments; and list a number of Indigenous peoples’ declarations.
+The Living Convention also includes annexes.
+These detail the instruments reviewed, included, and excluded from the Compendium; they provide a list of relevant international and regional judgments; and they reference a number of Indigenous peoples’ declarations.

 This revised edition of the Living Convention includes internationally agreed instruments, such as the UN Declaration on the Rights of Peasants and Other People Working in Rural Areas, and represents a further step in an ongoing process of ensuring that state and non-state actors are held accountable to international legal standards.
 It currently available for download in English in Volume I and Volume II.
 Please contact us if you have any questions or suggestions.